snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 </beanDefinition>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Three rule types are known:
+- Rule: a boolean/numeric operation
+- RuleScript: a java script expression
+- RuleDecisionTable: a decision table where the first column defines the parameter names and all following column are decision values. the last line defines the result vector.

 ### Defining a rule through javascript

 Use a _RuleScript_ to define a rule with a javascript expression.

+### Defining a rule through a decision table

+Use a _RuleDecisionTable_ to define a rule through an excel sheet exporting its data through an *csv* file.

 ### Defining an action through javascript

 Use a _ActionScript_ to define an action with a javascript expression.